Governance

 Corporate Structure

-The founding legal entity, incorporated in Venezuela as a Sociedad AnΓ³nima.
-Established after six months of revenue accumulation from web hosting and systems development.
-This entity is the institutional anchor of the Coderic organization.
+The founding legal entity, incorporated as a Sociedad Anónima.
+Founding partner of the Corporation and institutional anchor of the Company in Venezuela.

 How Decisions Are Made